 - What are their fee structures, and what types of products make the best fit?

-- Will you be able to efficiently fulfill orders on these sales channels?
+- Will you be able to efficiently control inventory management and fulfill orders on these online channels?

 Develop a Selling and Fulfillment Approach

 - Does expanding to multiple sales channels make sense with your fulfillment model?